russellf9/arena-flowers/README.md

 ## Requirements:
 - Build a landing page with information about the guide (You can use lorem epsom, but it needs to be presented in a nice way)

 - Form field for email

 - Form field for post code

 - Download button (In order to download, the email and post code *must* be filled in).

 - Code the page up using whatever methods you choose

 - Put code and final assets on github

 ## Bonus:
 - Deploy your code (on heroku/s3 or AWS)

 - Validate email address/post code

 - If the post code is within 5 miles of the ArenaFlowers office (W6 0NB), then show an amazing parallax/animated/something funny graphic that let's them know how close they are to greatness.

 - Code it up in ruby, php, ocaml, or whatever language you want and store the information collected in a database Send a message to the email collected with a 'Thanks' message

 ## Conclusion:
-You may use whatever tools, colours, technologies you see fit.
+- You may use whatever tools, colours, technologies you see fit.
 Take as much time as you need.

-Tip: it is better to do a few things well vs trying to do all of the above in the same time.t
+- Tip: it is better to do a few things well vs trying to do all of the above in the same time.